Welcome - Thank You For Your Visit

 Description of Brahma's Appearance:

 Brahma is traditionally depicted with four faces, each facing a different cardinal direction.
 These four faces symbolize several concepts: the four Vedas (Rig, Yajur, Sama, Atharva), the four Yugas (epochs), and the four stages of life (ashramas).
-This symbolism emphasizes Brahma’s embodiment of knowledge, all-encompassing sight, and the cyclical nature of the universe.
-Additionally, he is often shown with four arms, holding objects like a water pot (Kamandalu), a rosary (mala), a book, and a lotus, each representing different aspects of creation and wisdom.
+This symbolism emphasizes Brahma's embodiment of knowledge, all-encompassing sight, and the cyclical nature of the universe.
+He is often shown with four arms, holding objects like a water pot (Kamandalu), a rosary (mala), a book, and a lotus, representing different aspects of creation and wisdom.

 II.
 Brahma Muhurta: The Auspicious Time